-Eligible participants in the plan may earn an annual performance-based bonus based on Lakeland Financial's overall performance ("Company performance") as well as the individual participant's performance ("individual performance").
+Eligible participants in the plan, including the named executive officers, may earn an annual performance-based bonus based on Lakeland Financial's overall performance ("Company performance") as well as the individual participant's performance ("individual performance").
 The amount of the annual bonus is determined based on a total target bonus payment based on a percentage of eligible salary.

 The measure of the Company performance is based on our actual net income for that year compared to the targeted net income.
 We calculate this by using our net income after the 401(k) match and incentive compensation costs.
 The Compensation Committee approves a targeted net income amount after reviewing the previous year's actual net income in conjunction with the Board's and management's expectations for that particular year.
-The target net income amount is generally increased each year in order to provide a proper level of incentive to the officers and, in the committee's view, is not at a level that makes it substantially certain that the target threshold will be obtained.
+The target net income amount is generally increased each year in order to provide a proper level of incentive to the officers and, in the committee's view, is not at a level that makes it substantially certaine threshold will be obtained.
 The Company performance payout percentage is determined based upon achieving certain performance levels of net income as defined in the table below.
-The Company employs linear interpolation to determine the payout percentage in the event that actual net income falls between 70% and 90% of target, while the payout percentage is the actual percentage of target net income attained when actual net income falls at or above 90% of target, up to the maximum of 150%.
+The Company pulsory linear interpolation to determine the payout percentage in the event that actual net income falls between 70% and 90% of target, while the payout percentage is the actual percentage of target net income attained when actual net income falls at or above 90% of target, up to the maximum of 150%.

-Company

-Performance Level Target Net Income Percentage 2017 Net Income Performance Payout Percentage
+Performance Level Target Net Income Percentage 2018 Net Income Company Performance Payout Percentage

-Maximum Performance 150% \$ 85,082,117 150%
+Maximum Performance 150% \$ 118,071,584 150%

-Target Performance 100% 56,721,411 100%
+Target Performance 100% 78,714,389 100%

-Threshold Performance 70% 39,704,988 50%
+Threshold Performance 70% 55,100,072 50%

-<threshold performance<="" td="">&lt;70%&lt;39,704,9880%</threshold> <70% <39,704,988 0%
+<threshold performance<="" td="">&lt;70%&lt;55,100,0720%</threshold> <70% <55,100,072 0%

-The reported net income for 2017 was \$61,467,000, or 108% of the targeted amount, excluding the impact of a non-cash, non-operating and non-recurring tax adjustment of \$4.1 million due to the change in tax laws.
-Bonuses with respect to Company performance were, therefore, paid out at that same level.
+The actual net income used for bonus calculation 2018 was \$80,411,000, or 102% of the targeted amount, and bonuses with respect to Company performance were, therefore, paid out at that same level.
 Individual bonus payments under this plan are determined further by the formulas described below, although the Compensation Committee reserves the right to modify the payouts in its sole discretion.

 The Company performance payout percentage may be further adjusted based on the executive's individual performance.
 The measure of individual performance is determined on the individual's overall performance compared to the individual's performance goals that are discussed in the beginning of the year by the individual and the other executives.
-The Compensation Committee also has the discretion to reward achievements that are not the subject of any pre-established goals.
-The committee determined that the named executive officers performed well against their respective individual performance goals in 2017.
+The Compensation Committee also has the discretion to reward achievements that are not the subject of any preestablished goals.
+The committee determined that the named executive officers performed well against their respective individual performance goals in 2018.
 The percent of eligible salary and individual performance payout percentages for each named executive officer are listed in the table below.